 Since 1887, the Museum has depended on volunteer help for many of its projects and much of its development.
 Today, more than 200 volunteers participate regularly, making important contributions to the Museum.
 Some volunteers come in daily, and many have served for 20 or more years!

 If you are interested in volunteering at the Penn Museum, please review the volunteer opportunities listed and then submit an application for a specific opportunity.
 Applications will only be considered for these opportunities.
-For most volunteer positions the only requirement is an interest in archaeology, anthropology, and world cultures, a love of learning, and a willingness to make a regular time commitment, usually two to four hours, one or two days per week.
+The Penn Museum’s volunteer needs vary throughout the year.
+If you don’t see a position that is a good fit or of particular interest to you now, please plan to check back at a future time.
+Applications are reviewed on a rolling basis unless otherwise noted.

 Survey Assistant Volunteer